 \subsection{Datasets}

-We trained and validated our proposed approach on two datasets: \textbf{CAMELYON17} and \textbf{PHIST}.
-The \textbf{CAMELYON17} dataset consists of annotated Hematoxylin and Eosin (H\&E)-stained whole-slide images of breast lymph nodes, collected from three different scanners.
+We evaluated our proposed approach on two datasets: \textbf{CAMELYON17} \cite{camelyon} and \textbf{BMHist}.
+The \textbf{CAMELYON17} dataset consists of Hematoxylin and Eosin (H\&E)-stained whole-slide images of breast lymph nodes, collected from three different scanners.
 For each scanner, we randomly selected slides from three patients and extracted image patches of size 500$\times$500 pixels, yielding a total of 15,000 patches.
-The \textbf{PHIST} dataset is a private collection of lung tumor slides from a public hospital.
+The \textbf{BMHist} dataset is a private collection of lung tumor slides from Bach Mai Hostpital.
 The dataset is part of a national research project, and its use has been approved by the institutional ethics committee.
 We extracted 256$\times$256 patches from slides of 44 patients and manually grouped them into three distinct stain styles, resulting in over 16,000 image patches in total.